minetest/dev.luanti.org/content/database-backends.md

 A dummy database backend, which stores all MapBlocks in RAM without saving them.
 This means, as soon the server shuts down or you leave in singleplayer, all changes made to the world are lost.
 When you re-join, the world will be re-generated from scratch.

-This backend is used by servers which don\'t need a persistent map, such as Capture the Flag.
+This backend is used by servers which don't need a persistent map, such as Capture the Flag.
 It can also be useful for development when testing map generation capabilities.

 ### Files

 A legacy backend for player and authentification data.
 Everything is stored in plaintext files.
-It\'s slow, unreliable and clunky.
-Use of this backend is discouraged now and it\'s possible this backend will be removed in the future.
+It's slow, unreliable and clunky.
+Use of this backend is discouraged now and it's possible this backend will be removed in the future.

 For mod storage, Files uses the legacy JSON-based storage method as opposed to a regular database system.
 It is slower and will keep the entire mod storage data in memory.